rahulraghu94/wine-catalog/README.md

 A simple full stacks web application that will host my Wine Catalog.
-Using Python with Flask and SQLAlchemy.
+Using Python with Flask and PostgreSQL.
 The application was a way to learn the intricacies of full stack web development, to integrate databases, to learn a framework and to integrate front-end design.